Tallinn Song Festival Grounds

-The Tallinn Song Festival Grounds (Lauluväljak) are the grounds on which the Estonian Song Festival is held every five years.
+The Tallinn Song Festival Grounds (Lauluväljak) are the grounds on which the Estonian Song Festival "Laulupidu" is held every five years.

 History of song festivals

 In 1869 Johann Voldemar Jannsen established the Estonian Song Festival while the nation was still a province of the Russian Empire.
 This festival was considered responsible for fostering an Estonian national awakening.
 After that, the new tradition was born and the festivals are still held every five years.

 Lauluväljak – The Tallinn Song Festival Grounds

-The first stage on its current location between Narva Road and Pirita Road in Kadriorg, was built in 1928 for the 9th Estonian Song Festival.
+The first stage on its current location between Narva Road and Pirita Road in Kadriorg was built in 1928 for the 9th Estonian Song Festival.
 It was designed by Karl Burman and provided space for 15,000 performers.

 During the Occupation of Estonia by the Soviet Union, there was a need for a larger stage.
 The new and current arched stage was built in 1959 to celebrate the 20th anniversary of the Estonian SSR in the upcoming year.
 It was designed by architect Henno Sepmann together with Alar Kotli and Endel Paalmann.
 The 15th Estonian Song Festival in 1960 was celebrated on the new stage.
 The stage was meant to hold over 15,000 singers but the reverse also became possible, with the performance taking place in front of the stage and audience sitting on the stage.
 On the northern side of the song stage is the 42m high fire tower, which is used during the Estonian Song Festivals.
 It is open for the public all year long.

 In 1988, Estonians gathered at the Tallinn Song Festival Grounds, to sing patriotic hymns in what became known as the Singing Revolution that led to the overthrow of Soviet rule.